-You can save around £50 a year just by using your kitchen appliances more carefully:
+You can save nearly £50 a year just by using your kitchen appliances more carefully:

 If you’ve got a shower that takes hot water straight from your boiler or hot water tank (rather than an electric shower), fit a water efficient shower head.
 This will reduce your hot water usage while retaining the sensation of a powerful shower.

-Calculation is based on the assumption that the family takes just under 20 showers a week and replaces a 13 litre/minute power-shower head with a 7.7 litre / min water efficient shower head, and the family are charged £3.01 per cubic meter of water used (includes sewage charge).
+Calculation is based on the assumption that the family takes 20 showers a week and replaces a 13 litre/minute power-shower head with a 7.7 litre / min water efficient shower head, and the family are charged £2.82 per cubic meter of water used (includes sewage charge).

 Unless your home is very new, you will lose some heat through draughts around doors and windows, gaps around the floor, or through the chimney.

-DIY draught-proofing of windows, doors and blocking cracks in floors and skirting boards can cost around £200, but can save up to £25 to £35 a year on energy bills.
+Professional draught-proofing of windows, doors and blocking cracks in floors and skirting boards can cost around £200, but can save up to £25 to £35 a year on energy bills.
 DIY draught proofing can be much cheaper.
 Installing a chimney draught excluder could save between £20 and £25 a year as well.

 More than half the money spent on fuel bills goes towards providing heating and hot water.
-Having a room thermostat, programmer and thermostatic radiator valves installed could save you between £75 and £155 a year.
-If you already have a full set of controls, down your room thermostat by just one degree can save between £85 and £90 a year.
+Installing a room thermostat, a programmer and thermostatic radiator valves and using these controls efficiently could save you between £75 and £155 a year.
+If you already have a full set of controls, down your room thermostat by just one degree can save between £80 and £85 a year.